packlink-dev/magento2_module/README.md

 ## Release new version

 ### Prepare module
-Make sure that version in `./PacklinkPro/composer.json` file is set to a new version number.
+Make sure version in `./PacklinkPro/composer.json` file is set to a new version number.
 Make sure DB "setup_version" in `./PacklinkPro/etc/module.xml` file is set to a new version number.

 Add change log - release notes in `./PluginInstalations/CHANGELOG.md` file.